abpprkonsalting/llaVideoRecorder/README.md

 6- The app presents more options to the user for some variables related with the event (team, player, etc.)
 These variable usually came from the backend and are part of the broader system for registering the events of the competition.
-In this stripped version for showcase the values used are fixed in the frontend.

 ![zz6](https://github.com/abpprkonsalting/llaVideoRecorder/assets/32166875/0b92b8b7-1174-4e1a-b518-fcaa5cd376c4)

-8- When the user had selected the variables (with the minimum interaction as possible), then it's shown a portfolio of back start moments on three seconds intervals (this could be configured, on the amount of intervals and on its durations).
+8- When the user had selected the variables (with the minimum interaction as possible), then it's shown a portfolio of back "start" moments on three seconds intervals (this could be configured, on the amount of intervals and on its durations).
 This means that the first start moment is 3 seconds back from the moment the user touched the screen, the second one is 6 seconds back, and so forth up to 24s for this example.